-The factor models can in principle be defined in different ways, but here, we confine ourselves to PCA models.
-The former component model is possibly the most obvious because products usually vary in a low-dimensional sensory space.
-Note that for the maximum number of components, this is exactly model 5, so these assumptions represent a true restriction.
+The factor models can in principle be defined in different ways, but here we confine ourselves to PCA models.
+The former component model is possibly the most obvious since products usually vary in a low dimensional sensory space.
+Note that for the maximum number of components this is exactly the model (5), so these assumptions represent a true restriction.

-The full model using these restrictions and then called restricted MUAM (RMUAM) can be formulated as:
+The full model using these restrictions and then called restricted multivariate assessor model (RMUAM) can be formulated as: